Stock market today: Wall Street holds near records as it coasts to another winning month and quarter

 The bond market will close early in the afternoon.
 Both it and the U.S. stock market will be closed on Friday for Good Friday.

-In the bond market, Treasury yields ticked higher following a couple reports on the economy.
-One said that the U.S. economy’s growth in the final three months of last year was stronger than earlier estimated.
+In the bond market, Treasury yields held relatively steady following a couple reports on the economy.
+One said that the U.S. economy's growth in the final three months of last year was stronger than earlier estimated.
 Another one said fewer U.S. workers applied for unemployment benefits last week, the latest indication of a solid job market.

-The yield on the 10-year Treasury rose to 4.22% from 4.19% late Wednesday.
+The yield on the 10-year Treasury was holding at 4.19%, where it was late Wednesday.
 The yield on the two-year Treasury, which more closely tracks expectations for the Fed, rose to 4.61% from 4.57%.

+The hope on Wall Street is still for the Federal Reserve to begin cutting its main interest rate in June.
+But progress on bringing inflation down has become bumpier recently, with reports this year coming in hotter than expected.

+A top official at the Fed, Gov. Christopher Waller, said in a speech late Wednesday that “there is no rush to cut the policy rate” given such data.
+“Indeed, it tells me that it is prudent to hold this rate at its current restrictive stance perhaps for longer than previously thought to help keep inflation on a sustainable trajectory toward 2%.”

 Analysts said investors are ready to pounce on signs of a recovery in the housing market, with interest and mortgage rates expected to come down later this year.

-Chemours fell 12.2% despite reporting better results for the latest quarter than analysts expected.
-The company said its board has completed its internal reviews of accounting issues and found some weaknesses in its internal control over financial reporting.
+Chemours fell 8.4% despite reporting better results for the latest quarter than analysts expected.
+It gave a forecast for earnings before taxes and other items in the current quarter that was below analysts' expectations.
+The company also said its board has completed its internal reviews of accounting issues and found some weaknesses in its internal control over financial reporting.

 In stock markets abroad, Tokyo’s Nikkei 225 slumped 1.5% amid speculation about whether Japanese officials will make moves to support the value of the Japanese yen.